syncfusion-content/asp.netmvc-docs/aspnetmvc/WaitingPopup/Overview.md

 ### Create Login Page

 In a real-time Login page scenario, when you click on the Login button, the Waiting Popup is displayed.
-This is achieved by using the btnClick.
+This is achieved by using the button Click.

 1. Add the following code example to the corresponding view page to create Login page with username and password.